 How could games redevelop our repertoires of ethnographic representation and intervention?
 What vocabularies and considerations might allow us to unfold their full potential as relevant ethnographic or peri-ethnographic genres?

-Searching to find ways to learn to appreciate multimodal approaches, this section reviews multimodal ethnographic projects.
-In it we explore ways to accurately describe them, paying special attention to their multi-media and socio-material arrangements––that is, their character as 'devices'––, as well as finding ways to discuss and value what modalities of inquiry they bring forth.
+In anthropological training it is customary to learn to value many genres of textual production: indeed, book reviews and review articles set the grounds for empirical and conceptual discussions on a wide variety of ethnographic projects in conventional written forms.
+However, multimodal projects pose singular challenges for their description.
+Searching to find ways to learn to appreciate these projects, this section reviews multimodal projects.
+In it we explore ways to accurately describe them, paying special attention to their multi-media and socio-material arrangements, as well as finding ways to discuss and value what modalities of inquiry they bring forth.